Iddingsite/FiniteDiffWENO5.jl/README.md

 ## Example

+To see more examples, refer to the folder examples or the test folder.
 Here is a simple example of using the package to solve the 1D linear advection equation with periodic boundary conditions and classical initial conditions:

 ```julia